Requirements for Foreign Employees to Work

 Restrictions on Application/Interview Questions

 By a series of strict regulations and case law on the prohibition of any type of discrimination as well as a prohibition, as a general rule, on requesting candidates to submit personal data that is not directly related to the needs of the job they are opting for.
+However, in principle, it is indeed legitimate for the employer to use such information as long as it is public, unrestricted and available to anyone.
+There are no general guidelines that can be used to guarantee that the fundamental rights of the candidate will in no way be breached when extracting information from social networks.
 The employer is allowed to ask any question necessary, provided that it is reasonable and objective, and pertains to the job being offered.
 For example, requests for a candidate’s minimum height and age could be necessary and objective for a flight attendant position.